 This personal data comprises:

-- Your medical details as supplied on the medical form you submitted, including name, address, telephone number, email address, date of birth, sex, BMI, medical information including medication taken, lifestyle information, next of kin information and photograph/s.
+- Your medical details as supplied on the medical form you submitted, including name, address, telephone number, email address, date of birth, sex, BMI, medical information including medication taken, lifestyle information, next of kin information and photograph/s, information provided for the purpose of bariatric coaching if required.

 - Any additional medical information that you may have provided us by email, Facebook messenger, telephone, SMS.